-CCEP's current long-term ratings from Moody's and Standard & Poor's ("S&P"), are A3 and BBB+ respectively.
+CCEP's current long-term ratings from Moody's and Fitch, are A3 (on review for downgrade) and BBB+ (rating watch negative) respectively.
 Ratings are assigned on the basis of assessed risk and CCEP's ability to pay back its creditors.
-The ratings outlook from Moody's and S&P are stable.
 Changes in the operating results, cash flows or financial position of CCEP could have an impact on the ratings assigned by the various rating agencies.
 There are no current ratings or outlooks publicly accorded to Olive by any ratings agencies.